tlittenberg/ldasoft/galactic_binaries/src/README.md

 The code also asks the user to "enter observation time for covariance matrix".
 Options are listed.
 For example, if we want to use the 1.5 month chain as a proposal for a 3 month run, we would enter 7864320.

+NB: The following code is still under development.

     covariance_proposal_maker.py

 # Run gb_mcmc with draws from a proposal distribution, for example, from cummulative distribution function (CDF proposal updates) and/or from covariance matrices